opencoff/mt-arc4random/README.md

 I cleaned it up and made it portable to all POSIX like OSes.
 It builds cleanly on OS X, Linux and all BSDs.

+## RFC 4122 UUID Generation
+There is a short implementatin of RFC 4122
+Random number based UUID generation in randuuid.c.
+This uses the underlying `arc4random()` implementation.
+The signature for that function is simple enough
+`void randuuid(uint8_t* buf, size_t n)`.

+### Java bindings
+The UUID generator has a JNI binding specified in the java/ directory.

 ## How is it Thread Aware?
 First, I converted every internal function to accept a context